navraj007in/CloudCoinCore-2.0/README.md

 ## Hashing:
 When embedding any information in the AN, such as a Password, PIN, Iris Code, or Email Address, this information must be a hash (using MD5) of the information - not the raw information along with the serial number of the coin.
 The hash must be done by concatenating the serial number of the CloudCoin with the data.
 So, suppose that we wanted to embed the pin number "1265" with the CloudCoin serial number "13,465,444".
 The string "13465444" would be concatenated with "1265" to become "134654441265".

 Then it will be run against a MD5 has to become:

 `
 "134654441265" = 1448D3DC1CA9F647AB4841E12AA4FB7D
 `
-Spanning:
+## Spanning:
 Spanning is when a number is spanned or distributed among many RAIDA.
 Spanning stops anyone from gaining information if one of the RAIDA should be compromised.
 The rules of spanning are that you each character in the hash will be sent to a different RAIDA and then that will be looped until each RAIDA has 4 bytes or 8 characters.
 So the following code will be

 Here is the distribution of this hash: 1111222233334444555566667777 `
 RAIDA ID Data put in AN

 00:17655432

 01:17665433

 02:17765443

 03:11765543

 04:21766543

 05:21776544

 06:21176554

 07:22176654

 08:32177654

 09:32117655

 10:32217665

 11:33217765

 12:43211765

 13:43221766

 14:43321776

 15:44321176

 16:54322176

 17:54332177

 18:54432117

 19:55432217

 20:65433217

 21:65543211

 22:65543221

 23:66543321

 24:76544321
 `

-1st: Password.
-2nd: PIN
-3rd: Biometric
-4th: UserEmail or Contact info

-## CloudCoin Part:
+## CloudCoin Password:
-A random number that should always be stored in the CloudCoin file.
-This number is unique for each RAIDA.
+Default: A random number that should always be stored in the CloudCoin file.

-Unless using "Store in Mind" and then it is a user password that is spanned accross all RAIDA.
+0a7b49629f2540e7a5af0285eb449fdc

+Override: Using "Store in Mind", the user can create a hash of the serial number and a password.
+This hash is spanned accross all RAIDA so that this number is unique for each RAIDA.
+The cloudcoin will show --------- (hyphens) when the a user password is used.

+--------9f2540e7a5af0285eb449fdc

 ## PIN
-This is the either a random number or a PIN number that has been hashed with the serial number.
-The hash will have been done on the client side.
-The PIN is spanned across all RAIDA with the same serial number.
+Default: A random number that should always be stored in the CloudCoin file.

+Override: The user can create a hash of the serial number and a PIN number.
+This hash is spanned accross all RAIDA so that this number is unique for each RAIDA.
+The cloudcoin will show --------- (hyphens) when the PIN is used.

+0a7b4962--------a5af0285eb449fdc

 ## Biometric
-This is either a random number or a hash of a persons' biometric data with the serial number of the CloudCoin.
-If it is a biometric hash, that has will have been done on the client's side.
-The biometric hash id spanned across all RAIDA.
+Default: A random number that should always be stored in the CloudCoin file.

+Override: The user can create a hash of the serial number and Biometric data.
+This hash is spanned accross all RAIDA so that this number is unique for each RAIDA.
+The cloudcoin will show --------- (hyphens) when the Biometric data is used.

+0a7b49629f2540e7--------eb449fdc

+## Email
+Default: A random number that should always be stored in the CloudCoin file.

+Override: The user can create a hash of the serial number and Biometric data.
+This hash is spanned accross all RAIDA so that this number is unique for each RAIDA.
+The cloudcoin will show --------- (hyphens) when the Biometric data is used.

+0a7b49629f2540e7a5af0285--------